imranmatin23/Fi-Ventilator-Project/README.md

 Our team, Fi@UCSD Ventilator Team, consisted of a team of 11 members: Evan Kay, Micheal Arellano, Imran Matin, Clemente Guasch, Clara Romero, Kody Harris, Dayan Khandawa, Marcin Kierebinski, Luca Scotzniovsky, Shan Hannadige, and Kalpa Semashinghe.
 Our team was split into three subteams: Ventilator, Sensors and Flow Components, and Controls.
 The final cost of our standalone ventilator was $170.67.

 ## Controls Sub-Team
 This repository was designed and implemented by the Controls Sub-Team consisting of Luca Sctozniovsky, Clemente Guasch, and Imran Matin.
+The main functionality of the controls system is to handle user and sensor input to specify how air is transmitted to the patient.
+It takes in user input from potentiometer knobs and displays those values onto the LCD displays.
+It also handles the motors for the bellow compression and decompression.
+It also handles the pressure sensors that read in the pressure in the bellow and expiratory pressure.
+It also handles the opening and closing of solenoid valves to allow for the passage of air to the user.
+It also has the capability to sound an alarm if critical situations for the patient occur.
+The electrical (wiring) and software components of the ventilator were handled by this team.

 Here is a list of the electronical components that were necessary for this project:
 - Arduino Microcontroller